-Now at Michigan Law, Donya is Academic Chair of the Muslim Law Students Association.
+Att Michigan Law, Donya was the Academic Chair of the Muslim Law Students Association.
 She was also an Articles Editor of the Michigan Law Review, a Peer Tutor, served as Co-Managing Director of the Michigan Immigration and Labor Law Association, as Co-Chair of the Pro Bono Board and Nannes Committee, a member of the 1L Oral Advocacy Competition Board, Judging Chair of the Campbell Moot Court Board, and a Teaching Assistant for the 1L Legal Writing course.
 Donya was also an active member of Michigan Law’s clinics, having served as a student attorney in both the Unemployment Insurance Clinic and Civil-Criminal Litigation Clinic.

 As a 1L, Donya won the law school’s 1L Oral Advocacy Competition and the 1L Pro Bono Award.
 As a 2L, Donya was recognized for her commitment to public interest and diversity as a Jenny Runkles Memorial Awardee, and also as a Michigan Muslim Bar Association Scholarship Awardee.

 Donya spent her 1L summer as a summer associate and Leadership Council on Legal Diversity (LCLD) scholar at Crowell & Moring.
 She spent her 2L summer at WilmerHale.
 She graduated from law school in December of 2019.
-Donya will be clerking for the U.S. District Court for the Eastern District of Michigan, and then afterwards, will clerk on the U.S. Court of Appeals for the Sixth Circuit.
+Donya will be clerking for the U.S. District Court for the Eastern District of Michigan, and then from 2021-2022 for the U.S. Court of Appeals for the Sixth Circuit.